matheusfelipeog/beautiful-docs/README.md

 * [MongoDB Manual](http://docs.mongodb.org/manual/) - Easy to navigate, clean, carefully and well designed manual. (contributed by [ericbn](https://github.com/ericbn))
 * [Mailgun Documentation](https://documentation.mailgun.com) - Email service for developers.
 Language selector, API code samples, editable in the browser, created with Sphinx. (contributed by [@leemunroe](https://github.com/leemunroe))
 * [Grav Documentation](http://learn.getgrav.org) - Documentation for Grav, a modern open source flat-file CMS.
 Tightly integrated with GitHub in markdown format, with quick search and highlight. (contributed by [@rhuk](https://twitter.com/rhuk))
+* [Atlassin GIT Tutorials](https://www.atlassian.com/git/) - Documentation and tutorials on Git.
+I like their layout.
+It is simple and foucssed on explaining the concepts with good diagrams, tutorials and glossary. (contributed by [@vaseehh](https://twitter.com/vaseehh))

 ### Writing about Docs